Don’t be “That Guy”

 Apologetics… A.K.A. letting you know how right I am

-That off-putting attitude is what got me thinking somewhat negatively about apologetics a few years ago.
+This off-putting attitude is what got me thinking somewhat negatively about apologetics a few years ago.
 I don’t know if apologetics has always been this way.
-But, I’ve felt over the last few years that apologetics has become less about swaying hearts than belittling minds.
+Still, I’ve felt over the last few years that apologetics has become less about swaying hearts than belittling minds.
 I know this isn’t true for all apologists but I’ve seen plenty who may have the right answers but clearly have the wrong hearts.

 People don’t care how much you know